manishkgitrepo/notebook-lm-tab-collector/README.md

 - Filters out `notebooklm.google.com` and `chrome://` URLs.
 - Dynamically injects a content script to interact with the Notebook LM interface.
 - Automates the process of adding sources to Notebook LM.
+- Beautifully styled popup interface for a better user experience.

 ## Installation